Meeting the Needs of Student Veterans

 “We want to help all student veterans succeed in their academics so they can pursue their life goals,” says Paige Zeiger, SVA-WU’s interim president and PhD in Counselor Education and Supervision student.
 “We know student veterans are a culturally different population than their civilian counterparts, and that’s why it’s critical for our association to provide the community support, research, and resources needed to transition from the military and be successful at Walden.”

-“Sometimes it can be hard for student veterans to ask for help, or they may not even realize they have a disability of some sort that can be accommodated through Disability Services,” says Zeiger.
+“Sometimes it can be hard for student veterans to ask for help, or they may not even realize they have a disability of some sort that can be accommodated through Student Wellness and Disability Services,” says Zeiger.
 “It’s important to provide them with the support they need to achieve success, and, in turn, they should know Walden is here to help with any issues or concerns.”

 In addition to connecting veterans with Walden support services, the SVA-WU serves as a way to link military students so they can provide peer-to-peer support and be empowered to achieve academic success through shared experiences.
 Zeiger mentions there are a lot of challenges associated with transitioning from military to civilian life.